Signed in as:

 Our Action Plan is a work in progress.
 Feedback, input from volunteers, and suggestions for improving Our Action Plan are welcomed and encouraged.

 Our website has been updated since this video was produced.
-Some of the links are different, but the video contains the same information as printed in the section below.
+Some of the links are different, but the video contains the same information as printed below.

 Qualifications for petitioners: Petition circulators must be at least eighteen years of age.
 You do not have to be a resident of the state of Missouri to circulate petitions, but you must have the signature pages you turn in notarized in the state of Missouri.
 You may not circulate petitions if you have been convicted of, found guilty of, or pled guilty to an offense involving forgery.